TinuCH1976/link-library/readme.txt

-=== Link Library ===
+ï»¿=== Link Library ===
 Contributors: jackdewey
 Donate link: http://yannickcorner.nayanna.biz/wordpress-plugins/link-library
-Tags: link, list, directory, page, library, AJAX, RSS, feeds, inline, search, paging, add, submit Requires at least: 2.7
+Tags: link, list, directory, page, library, AJAX, RSS, feeds, inline, search, paging, add, submit, network, BuddyPress, import
+Requires at least: 2.7
-Tested up to: 3.0
+Tested up to: 3.0.1
 Stable tag: trunk

 The purpose of this plugin is to add the ability to output a list of link categories and a complete list of links with notes and descriptions.